Johannes Brost: Career

 He was an honorary citizen of Laholm and produced several summer revue shows there.
 He also appeared in several plays directed by Eva Rydberg at Fredriksdalsteatern in Helsingborg.

 In 2013, Brost won a Guldbagge award for his leading role in the 2011 film Avalon.
 He also played Pekka in the series Jordskott and appeared in the show Lilyhammer.

 In 2016, Brost took part in the SVT show Stjärnorna på slottet, in which he spoke about his life and career.
 He also appeared as a celebrity dancer in Let's Dance 2017 on TV4.
-His last role, in December 2017, was that of Sievert Lindberg, a wealthy man interested in a friend of Dagmar Friman, in the SVT series Fröken Frimans krig'.
+His last role, in December 2017, was that of Sievert Lindberg, a wealthy man interested in a friend of Dagmar Friman, in the SVT series Fröken Frimans krig.

 Personal life

 Brost became friends with singer Mick Jagger after they met in 1965 when Jagger and the Rolling Stones performed in Malmö and went to a nightclub where Brost was working.
 When told about Brost's death, Jagger stated that "He was a wonderful guy" and that "We will miss his humour" and his generosity.

 Brost had four children.
-He died from complications of throat cancer on 4 January 2018; he was to appear on a TV4 program, Tillsammans mot cancer (Together Against Cancer) on 8 January.
+He died from complications of esophageal cancer on 4 January 2018; he was to appear on a TV4 program, Tillsammans mot cancer (Together Against Cancer) on 8 January.